DidoTau/racional-api/README.md

 ## Notes

-> **Disclaimer 1**: I've never used Prisma before, so there might be some mistakes or non-standard usage of the ORM — but hey, it works! 😄
+> **Disclaimer**: I've never used Prisma before, so there might be some mistakes or non-standard usage of the ORM — but hey, it works! 😄
+> **POSTMAN**: You can also test the API using the Postman collection provided in the file `Racional_API.postman_collection.json`